 With that in mind, your attorney will continue to advise you on this choice between settling or going to trial instead.
 It’s important to remember that your attorney takes different factors into consideration when determining if a settlement is fair or not.

 Both you and your attorney need to decide if filing suit in your case will be a good idea.
-Should suit be filed in effort to get a higher offer, or to appeal to a jury at trial?
-If you wanted to file suit and proceed to trial, your attorney may inform you that filing this suit may not result in a higher offer, and, effectively, you will lose money in the long term.
+Should suit be filed in effort to get a higher offer or to appeal to a jury at trial?
+If you want to file suit and proceed to trial, your attorney may inform you that filing this suit may not result in a higher offer, and, effectively, you will lose money in the long term.

 For a free legal consultation, call 800-537-8185

 While your attorney is aware of other factors that may affect the monetary outcome, you just might be a very sympathetic witness and a jury may award you a larger sum than expected.
-You could have less significant injuries but the photographs from the accident show tremendous damage to your property.
+You could have less significant injuries, but the photographs from the accident show tremendous damage to your property.

-Always get it in writing.
+Always Get it in Writing